Pharmacy PGY2 Infectious Diseases Residency

 - Federal Employees Health Benefit (FEHB) eligible health, vision, and dental insurance

 Application information (Match # 565155)

-- Pharm.D. graduate of an ACPE-accredited pharmacy program in the U.S.
+- Pharm.D. graduate of an Accreditation Council for Pharmacy Education-accredited pharmacy program in the U.S.

 - Active pharmacist’s license or eligibility for future license (must be licensed through any U.S. State Board of Pharmacy within 90 days of starting the program)

-- Registration online with the National Matching Service and using the shared PhORCAS/Match registration portal
+- Registration online with the National Matching Service and using the shared PhORCAS and Match registration portal

 - Adherence to all rules of the ASHP Resident Matching Program Process